ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 ## Sample PBS Script ##

-Here is a sample PBS script combining everything we have above.
+Here is a sample PBS script combining everything we have above, with as much parallelization as possible.
 One reason to break up steps like we did is for improved checkpointing (without having to write code checking if files are already present).
 Once you are finished running a block of code, you can just comment it out.
-Similarly, if you can only get part way through your sample list, you can copy it and remove samples that have already run.
+Similarly, if you can only get part way through your sample list, you can copy it and remove samples that have already completed a given step.

 	module load miniconda3-4.7.12.1-gcc-4.8.5-lmtvtik
 	source activate gatk-env